mpv-player/mpv/DOCS/man/options.rst

 ``--audio-file-paths=<path1:path2:...>``
     Equivalent to ``--sub-file-paths`` option, but for auto-loaded audio files.

+    This is a path list option.
+See `List Options`_ for details.

 ``--audio-client-name=<name>``
     The application name the player reports to the audio API.
 Can be useful if you want to force a different audio profile (e.g. with PulseAudio),